elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/singleton-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> : Singletons differ from static classes (or objects) as we can delay their initialization, generally because they require some information that may not be available during initialization time.
-They don't provide a way for code that is unaware of a previous reference to them to easily retrieve them.
-This is because it is neither the object nor "class" that's returned by a Singleton, it's a structure.
-Think of how closured variables aren't actually closures - the function scope that provides the closure is the closure.
+      <strong>Interview Response:</strong> Singletons varies from static classes (or objects) in that their initialization can be delayed, typically because they require information that may not be available at the time of initialization.
+They don't make it easy for code that isn't aware of a previous reference to them to find them.
+This is because a Singleton returns a structure rather than an object or a "class."
+Consider how closure variables aren't closures - the closure is the function scope that provides the closure.
     </div>

   </div>